Problem

 Teams add information — but comprehension doesn’t improve

 Because the user doesn’t need more information.
-They need a stable mental model.
+They need predictable outcomes.

 When users don’t understand a core feature, the earliest evidence isn’t a complaint.
-It’s a narrow set of recurring questions that show the concept never anchored.
+It’s repeated hesitations around the same capability — and a pattern of cautious, shallow use.

-Treated as confusion signals, those questions tell you exactly which part of the feature’s logic users can’t predict — and therefore won’t trust.
+That hesitation points to the exact part of the feature users can’t predict — and therefore won’t trust.

 Without clarity, teams push usage — but users don’t gain the confidence needed to rely on the feature.